delan/www.azabani.com/drafts/spelling-grammar-2.md

 </figcaption>
 </figure>

-The ref that Blink ended up matching has five layers, where each of the three visible layers contains “quick” in full, and decorations span the whole word, but only part of the layer is shown.
+The ref that Blink ended up matching has five layers.
+Each layer contains the word “quick” in full with any decorations spanning the whole word, but only part of the layer is shown.
 This is achieved by an elaborate system of positioned “covers” and “hiders”: the former clips a layer from the right with a white rectangle, while the latter clips a layer from the left by way of `right:0` wrapped in `overflow:hidden`.

 <figure><div class="scroll"><div class="flex">